-If you or a loved one has been involved in an accident with a drunk driver in Boston or in any of the surrounding areas, contact the drunk driving accident attorneys at The Law Offices of Jeffrey S. Glassman for a free and confidential consultation to discuss your rights.
+If you or a loved one has been involved in an accident with a drunk driver in Boston or in any of the surrounding areas, contact the drunk driving accident attorneys at Jeffrey Glassman Injury Lawyers for a free and confidential consultation to discuss your rights.
 Call 877-617-5333.

 More Blog Entries: